Beginner, Intermediate, Advanced

 Time away from Christopher's classical studies were dedicated to listening to various jazz forms.
 He absorbed everything from swing, bebop, hard bop through to fusion.
 However, his real interest and influence was the music and orchestrations of Duke Ellington, Billy Strayhorn, Frank Foster, Sammy Nestico, and Neal Hefti - to name a few.

-At eighteen, Christopher added serious and formal studies in the art of jazz improvisation, jazz theory, compostion, and arranging to his classical studies.
+At eighteen, Christopher added serious and formal studies in the art of jazz improvisation, jazz theory, composition, and arranging to his classical studies.
 He was trained by guitarist Craig E. Boyd.
 Christopher credits Mr. Boyd with "opening my eyes to the world of harmony."

 While studying with Mr. Boyd and Mr. Sobol, Christopher was exposed to some of the best musicians, composers, and arrangers in the business at Suffolk Community College, Aaron Copeland School of Music, Stony Brook University, and Berklee College of Music.